Start running all queued experiments, possibly in parallel.

 --jobs) to process experiments.
 Each worker will

-and execute one queued experiment task at a time in the background, until either
+consume and execute one queued experiment tasks at a time in the background,

 dvc queue stop is used or the queue is empty.

 Due to internal limitations, when the queue is empty a worker may be idle for up to 10 seconds before exiting.
-If new experiment tasks are added to the queue during this time, the idle worker will resume processing them instead.
+If new experiment tasks are added to the queue during this time, workers will resume processing them instead.

 Note that if any queue worker processes have already been started, this

 command will not start additional processes unless

 number is less than the number of existing worker processes, this command

 will not stop any existing worker processes.
 To reduce worker concurrency,